hakeem-amsagguine/linux/Documentation/driver-api/media/drivers/cx2341x-devel.rst

 See the web pages of the various projects that uses this chip for information on how to obtain the firmware.

-The firmware stored in a Windows driver can be detected as follows:
+The firmware stored in a linux driver can be detected as follows:

 - Each firmware image is 256k bytes.
 - The 1st 32-bit word of the Encoder image is 0x0000da7